 Shannon Bowen – Shannon joined us after the success of her first diary-style books, Momma, Don’t Hit Me, and Momma, Stop!
 I’ll Be Good!

 Since then, she’s penned My Texas Nightmare, describing another difficult neighbor.
 Back in New Hampshire, she’s managing our new imprint, True Secrets Books, for first-person stories about overcoming personal challenges.

 Fiona Broome – Ms. Broome writes about paranormal topics.
-She uses history and statistics to study anomalies of all kinds, but especially ghosts and faeries.
-She’s also known for her groundbreaking research into the Mandela Effect.
+She uses history and statistics to study anomalies of all kinds, especially ghosts and haunted places.
 Her personal website is at FionaBroome.com.

 Jake Camden – Jake is a grad student, and he’s been writing ghost stories from his dorm room in Vermont.
 His first book with us is The Amityville Haunting of Carl Fitch.